capitalch/trace/tracking.md

 2. React 18: problem with useMediaQuery with react-pdf. could not solve. useMediaQuery is to be removed in this case from traceGlobal
 3. Process not defined errror: install react-error-overlay ver 6.0.9 at the end in devdependencies

+# Attempt on 18-07-2022
+create-react-app
+code transfer
+libs install
+worked fine, but with react 18, pdf error: mediaQuery, even if upgraded @mui etc

 ## Stock Journal
                                                                                                         Correct validation errors in items of sales-new